Mago0643/notitg-clover-dance/README.md

 You you can set FailOverlay to Clover dead *(yes, really)* by pressing Action5 *(default is 5, not numpad)* Button in Main Menu.

 If you're making modfiles, and don't want to clover dances at your file, Just call [`MESSAGEMAN:Broadcast`](https://craftedcart.gitlab.io/notitg_docs/lua_api/message_manager.html#MessageManager.Broadcast)`('CloverDead')`, It hides them.

+If you want to make clover always bouncy, Press Action8 *(defaults to 8, not numpad)* Button in any screen.

 ## CREDITS
 [Undertale Yellow](https://gamejolt.com/games/UndertaleYellow/136925) by Team Undertale Yellow